freelawproject/reporters-db/README.rst

    last opinions in a reporter series have the same dates as the database.

+7. Some reporters have atypical formatting ``cite_format`` uses standard python formatting to indicate when a citation follows a unique style.
+This appears most common in tax law.

 A complete data point has fields like so:

 ::

     "$citation": [
         {
+            "cite_format": "",
             "cite_type": "state|federal|neutral|specialty|specialty_west|specialty_lexis|state_regional|scotus_early",
             "editions": {
                 "$citation": {